t2trg/2020-03-vancouver/README.md

 # T2TRG pre-IETF107 work meeting in Vancouver

+**Update:** since many of us are not able to travel to Vancouver, we are planning to have this meeting (mostly) online.

-We are planning to have a T2TRG work meeting on Friday, March 20th, in Vancouver before the IETF week.
+We are planning to have a T2TRG work meeting on Friday, March 20th, before the IETF week.
 We are planning to focus this meeting on work that could benefit the One Data Model liaison group (OneDM).

 We could work on providing input that OneDM could use on, e.g.:

 * Versioning/evolution of data models, and of the data model language ([SDF][])
 * Elements and structure of standardization of the [SDF][] language
+* Terminology for data/info/thing models

 [SDF]: https://github.com/one-data-model/language